f-heeger/two_marker_metabarcoding/README.md

 For each software that is used during pipeline execution there is an entry that should contain the absolute path to the softwares binary or the command the software can be executed with.
 There are two exceptions to this.
 For Lambda the entry should be the path to the folder containing the lambda binary as well as the lambda-indexer binary.
 For Trimmomatic the path should be given for the Trimmomatic `.jar` file.

+#### Your e-mail adresse:
+to build the database the pipeline will query the NCBI taxonomy database.
+NCBI requires automated API calls like this to also send an e-mail address.
+Your e-mail address will not be used for anything else.

+#### Run the pipeline with test data:
+After setting software pathes and you e-mail address, you can run the pipeline on the provided test data to see if it is working correctly.
+This will also already download the neccessary reference data bases (see Reference Data below on how to set the database version).
+To do a test run, open a terminal, navigate to the pipeline working directory and type the following command: `snakemake -s metabarcoding.snakemake.py`.
+After everything is done you should see the message: `72 of 72  steps (100%) done`.

 #### Information about your run:

 * **inFolder**: the absolute path to the folder that contains the fastq files of the raw reads (after demultiplexing)